 3. The amount and substantiality of the portion used in relation to the copyrighted work as a whole

 Borrowing small bits of material from an original work is more likely to be considered fair use than borrowing large portions.
-However, even a small taking may weigh against fair use in some situations if it constitutes the “heart” of the work.
+However, if it's the “heart” of the work, even a small amount may weigh against fair use in some situations.

 4. The effect of the use upon the potential market for, or value of, the copyrighted work

-Uses that harm the copyright owner’s ability to profit from his or her original work are less likely to be fair uses.
+Uses that harm the copyright owner’s ability to profit from their original work are less likely to be fair uses.
 Courts have sometimes made an exception under this factor in cases involving parodies.

-Transformativeness is usually a key in the fair use analysis.
+Transformativeness is usually key in the fair use analysis.
 Giving credit to the owner of a copyrighted work won’t by itself turn a non-transformative copy of their material into fair use.
-Phrases such as “all rights go to the author” and “I do not own” do not automatically mean you are making fair use of that material - nor do they mean you have the copyright owner’s permission.
+Phrases like “all rights go to the author” and “I do not own” don’t automatically mean you’re making fair use of that material.
+They also don’t mean you have the copyright owner’s permission.

-Courts will look carefully at the purpose of your use in evaluating whether it is fair.
+Courts will carefully review the purpose of your use in evaluating whether it's fair.
 Declaring your upload to be “for entertainment purposes only,” for example, is unlikely to tip the scales in the fair use balancing test.
 Similarly, “non-profit” uses are favored in the fair use analysis, but it’s not an automatic defense by itself.